compuuteio/numerology/README.md

-# numerology
+# Numerology

 ## 1. About

 A simple numerology tool to have fun with friends.
-The interpretations are not implemented yet.
+The interpretations are not fully implemented yet.

 ## 2. Installation